ironhack-labs/lab-wiki-countries/README.md

-The rendered list of countries should show the country name.
+The rendered list of countries should show the country names.